China Paradigm Transcript 7#: Investing in Chinese companies and evaluating Chinese companies

 Clients can search for companies they want to invest in by a variety of different factors using our tool.
 There are six main factors they can use to get rid of the companies they would not be interested in and ensure they are investing in Chinese companies that are right for them.

-I also wanted to talk about M&A. How do you evaluate Chinese companies?
+When it comes to M&A, how do you evaluate Chinese companies?
 When evaluating Chinese companies do you use the same sources as they use in the West?
 What are differences?

 I think the main differences are that Chinese firms are much more overvalued, that is because they have much stronger growth than companies in the West and people will jump on the bandwagon, also ordinary Chinese investors are much more likely to invest in private Chinese companies rather than Western companies because the biggest companies are state-owned and cannot be invested in.
 Also, there are only 4,000 publicly listed Chinese companies and they are growing quickly so they are attracting massive investment.
 So, there is a lack of investment options in China.
 Also, because the market is quite inflated, business owners are often unwilling to sell because they will look at their competitors’ values and feel that they are being undervalued when compared with other market players.